 Alicante Travel Guide

-Archaeologists have discovered remains in Alicante from inhabitants who dwelled here over 7,000 years ago.
+Alicante is one of the oldest cities in Spain as well as one of the fastest growing, it is off the east coast of the Costa Blanca.
+Archaeologists have discovered remains in Alicante from inhabitants who lived there over 7,000 years ago.
 By around 1000 BC, Alicante was already a well known trading port.
 The Romans were the first to invade the area, and they occupied the city until the Moor invasion.

 Much of the city's rich history is well-preserved.
 St Mary's Church is a 14th century Gothic masterpiece with an elegant display of intricate detail and is the oldest church in Alicante.

-Tourist Attractions of Alicante
+Alicante Tourist Attractions

-Just outside of Alicante is the Moraira area, which is filled with quaint, secluded beaches ideal for those wanting to get away from the crowds.
+Just outside of Alicante is the Moraira district, which is filled with quaint, secluded beaches ideal for those wanting to get away from the crowds.
 El Portet is an excellent choice for relaxing and enjoying the gentle waves.

 Benidorm houses the thrilling theme and water parks Terra Mitica and Aqualandia Benidorm, a kid's dream.
 The mountains in the area offer natural beauty and picturesque views.

-Transportation Around Alicante
+Transport Around Alicante

 The El Altet Airport is just six miles from the centre of Alicante.
 International flights are available daily to European destinations.
 Taxis and car rentals are also on hand.